ShahroozD/ShahNeshan/README.md

 });
 ```

-This makes it easy to control the appearance of the rendered content without additional CSS files.
+---

 ## License

-This project was originally licensed under the MIT License.
-As of 2025, it is now licensed under the GNU General Public License v3.0 (GPLv3).
+Originally licensed under MIT, this project is now released under the [GNU GPLv3](LICENSE).
-For more details, see the LICENSE file.